Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 5. Finally!
 Save the file, git commit, and git push!

-If you have any trouble in cmmit and push, feel free to contach us.
+If you have any trouble in commit and push, feel free to contach us.
 # Tips

 If you want to install image in your post then type